 The Product Description Worksheet

-As we discussed earlier, the successful new business owner first surveys potential customers to identify their wants, needs and dissatisfactions.
+As we discussed earlier, the successful, profitable new business owner first surveys potential customers to identify their wants, needs and dissatisfactions.

 Questions about bow often they buy, how far they would travel to buy, how much they might spend for your type of product or service are also asked.

 You then separate the facts gained into groups, such as: pricing, packaging, location, assortment, etc. to organize the information in preparation for beginning a custom design of your product or service.

 You will make assumptions about the potential customers behavior and come to some conclusions about how you can present yourself as someone who will respond to their needs and wants.

 To help you put together your product design strategy, you can use the fill-in worksheet that follows this section.

 Use the following steps to compile your own Product Description Worksheet: